WebOfTrust/WOT-terms/docs/how-we-did/cheat-sheet-writing-page.md

 The `01_` and `02_` are removed and not visible in the browser.
 Renumbering will change paths in internal links but Visual Studio Code will fix these paths for you if you [have configured it to do so](#strongly-recommended).

+## Final note
+Thank you for going all the way down the cheat sheet.
+Have a great time writing!